TomTremerel/Email_RAG.github/README.md

 ### Credits

-I used the repository of AllAboutAI-YT, link : https://github.com/AllAboutAI-YT/easy-local-rag
+I used the repository of AllAboutAI-YT, link : https://github.com/AllAboutAI-YT/easy-local-rag for email collector